A Complete Guide to Fine Tuning Large Language Models

 What is fine-tuning?

-Fine-tuning involves updating the weights of a pre-trained language model on a new task and dataset.
+Fine-tuning involves updating the weights of pre-trained language models on a new task and dataset.

 The key distinction between training and fine-tuning is that training starts from scratch with a randomly initialized model dedicated to a particular task and dataset.
 On the other hand, fine-tuning adds to a pre-trained model and modifies its weights to achieve better performance.